 In the patients with suspected post-operative ileus, the aim of the investigations are to rule out more serious pathologies and determine any underlying cause.

-A CT scan (often with oral contrast) will confirm diagnosis and rule out any collections / anastomotic leak.
+A CT scan (often with oral contrast) will confirm the diagnosis (Fig. 1) and importantly also rule out any collections / anastomotic leak.
 This is only really useful 3-5 days after surgery.

 As long as serious pathology (e.g. anastomotic leak) has been excluded, the management of post-operative ileus is conservative.
 Any established postoperative ileus should be initially managed with:

-- Correct electrolyte abnormalities present and monitor for acute kidney injury (AKI)
+- Correct any electrolyte abnormalities and monitor for acute kidney injury

 - Reduce opiate analgesia and any other bowel mobility reducing medication

-Prolonged cases may warrant insertion of a nasogastric (NG) tube on free drainage and catheterising with a fluid balance chart started.
+Cases may also warrant insertion of a nasogastric tube on free drainage (Fig. 2) and catheterising with a fluid balance chart.

 To reduce the risk of developing post-operative ileus, preventive steps include: